manuel-QA-portfolio/qa-automation/README.md

 I always keep an eye on the future—automated testing is gaining momentum, and that's why I am actively training and upskilling in this area.

-This repository is designed to demonstrate my practical experience and coding style to recruiters and QA professionals.
+This repository is designed to demonstrate my practical experience and coding style.

 ---